emirtom/memora_docs/User Guide/Indexing.md

 Vector databases use indexing to efficiently organize data and drastically reduce the time it takes in similarity searches.
 This way, large datasets can be queried much faster.

-Most of the indexes supported in Gandi use approximate nearest neighnors search (ANNS) algorithms.
+Most of the indexes supported in Memora use approximate nearest neighnors search (ANNS) algorithms.
 Rather than returning the exact requested result, which is not efficient, ANNS algorithms aim to sacrifice accuracy to drastically decrease the time it takes to search a dataset.
 The balance between time and accuracy is determined by the parameters of each algorithm.

-Gandi offers indexes for floating-point embeddings and binary embeddings.
+Memora offers indexes for floating-point embeddings and binary embeddings.
 These indexes are stored in memory to be as efficient as possible.
 Another index called DiskANN offers the option to store the index in your hard disks in the cost of speed.

 ## Indexes for floating-point embeddings